holoviz/panel/doc/tutorials/basic/build_report.md

 # Build a Report

-In this section we will build a *Wind Turbine Report*.
-We will
+In this section, we will collaboratively create a *Wind Turbine Report*.
+Together, we will:

-- layout and style the report nicely.
+- Layout and style the report nicely.
-- export the report to static `.html` and distribute it via email.
+- Export the report to a static `.html` file and distribute it via email.

 :::{note}
-When we ask you to *run the code* in the sections below, you may either execute the code directly in the Panel docs via the green *run* button, in a cell in a notebook or in a file `app.py` that is served with `panel serve app.py --autoreload`.
+When we ask you to *run the code* in the sections below, you may either execute the code directly in the Panel docs via the green *run* button, in a cell in a notebook, or in a file `app.py` that is served with `panel serve app.py --autoreload`.
 :::

 ## Create the Report

-Run the code code below
+Let's run the code below:

 ```{pyodide}
 import panel as pn